LaazAlae/AlaeAutomatesAPI/README.md

-# Document Processing API
+# AlaeAutomates API

-A professional Flask-based backend API for processing PDF documents with two main services.
+A professional Flask-based backend API for processing PDF documents and Excel automation with three main services.
 The backend runs on Railway, and the frontend demo runs locally for development and testing.

 ## Architecture